 If you've considered a cell phone ban in your classroom or school, you're not alone.
-In 2017, a number of schools around the world moved toward banning electronic devices on campus, and a University of Nebraska survey found that 7 out of 10 college students reported their professors had some kind of cell phone policy implemented in their classroom.
+In 2017, a number of schools around the world moved toward banning electronic devices on campus, and a year earlier a University of Nebraska survey found that 7 out of 10 college students reported their professors had some kind of phone policy implemented in their classroom.

 Pros: Why You Might Consider Banning Phones